Find the antiderivatives of each with respect to x, without using u-substitution (i.e., without changing variables):

 (b) , assuming a, b, c, d, and e are constants

-(a) Start by expanding the numerator, squaring (x – 1) and mutliplying by (2x + 1).
+(a) For the integral power rule solution, start by expanding the numerator, squaring (x – 1) and mutliplying by (2x + 1).
 Rewrite the denominator as a term with a negative exponent, and then distribute it through the quantity.

 Now you can antidifferentiate by adding 1 to each power individually and multiplying the coefficient by the reciprocal of the resulting exponent.
 In other words, for the first term, add 1 to 3/2 to get 5/2.
 Then, multiply 2 by the reciprocal of 5/2, which is 2/5.